Have a question about living on campus that isn't answered here? Give us a call at 608-796-3116, and we're happy to help!

 We recommend checking with your homeowner's insurance provider if you have one since many provide extended coverage or offer coverage purchased separately.
 A renter's insurance option is located in your housing contract.

-A. The Student Union centrally houses mailboxes for all residents not living in Clare Apartments.
+A. The Student Union centrally houses mailboxes.
 Each resident is assigned a combination mailbox upon check in.
 The Student Union mail center provides both U.S. mail and package mail services.
 Mail is delivered and sorted each weekday except on holidays and designated break times.
 To receive mail, your address is:

 Student Name, Mailbox Number*